InvoiceFox/Workonomic-API-bash/API-docs.md

 General API guidelines
 ======================

-State: first version, this document will improve.
+_State: first version, this document will improve._

+For concrete list and description of resources and methods visit the (Workonomic API explorer)[http//workonomic.cc/api-explorer.html].
+You will need and API token for that.

 A basic call
 ------------